-A student wishing to withdraw from Post University must do so in writing by submitting the withdrawal request to the Office of the Registrar.
+A student wishing to withdraw from Post University must do so in writing by submitting the withdrawal request to the Office of the Registrar; the student must submit a copy of the request to their Academic Success Counselor and Financial Aid Advisor.
 Should the student withdraw from the University prior to the end of a module or semester, the official transcript will reflect a "W" (withdrawal) grade for all courses.